 Getting to the vet

 This part of the emergency is where it can get tricky.
 As previously mentioned, remember to stay calm.
 Two ways of transferring your pet to the vet can take place.
 You either have to do this on your own, or you can have someone go with you.
-If you have someone going with you, you need to decide who is going to drive and who is going to watch and stabilize the pet on the way to the vet.
+If you have someone going with you, you need to decide who is going to drive and who is going to watch and stabilize the pet on the way to the vet in Newport Beach.
 The driver needs to make sure they know where they are going and that they follow all traffic laws so that your pet stays safe throughout the trip.
 Having two people transfer your pet makes it easier for all parties.

 If you are alone, have no fear, you can still do this.
 Make sure your pet is stable, and that they are placed in the vehicle safely where they cannot further an injury.
 If possible, barricade your pet with blankets so that they feel stable and safe while you drive.
 Next, remember to follow traffic laws, and know the best way to get to your destination.
 It can be very stressful and scary, but you need to stay calm for your pet to receive the care they need.
 Once you reach the clinic, if you need help moving your pet, you can ask for help; if not, try to get your pet into the office immediately.
 Since you called ahead of time, the staff at the emergency animal hospital will be expecting you and will be ready to assist you.